adrhill/SparseConnectivityTracer.jl/docs/src/user/limitations.md

     SCT cannot return the correct global sparsity pattern `[1 1]` for this code.

-    This issue can be circumvented by [adding an overload](@ref adding-overloads) on `stateful_function` that returns a conservative pattern.
+    This issue can be circumvented by [adding an overload](@ref adding-overloads) on `f` that returns a conservative pattern.

 !!! details "Example: Stateful mutable caches"